 Those who have suffered from sexual assault are oftentimes fearful of reporting the incident for a number of reasons:

 - Fearing their accusations will not be taken seriously

 - Denial about the severity of what took place

 Survivors of sexual assault have the right to come forward with information about the incident and take legal action against their attacker.
 Our lawyers are prepared to treat you with the utmost respect and dignity while we build your case, always acting in your best interest.

 Take Action Now

-If you or a loved one were subject to unwanted sexual abuse, you deserve justice, support and a chance at moving on with your life.
+If you or a loved one suffered through sexual assault, you deserve justice, support and a chance at moving on with your life.